HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image366.png)

-- Enter "Management -> Table Structure Change -> Ordinary DDL" to enter the Ordinary DDL operation interface.
+Enter "Management -> Table Structure Change -> Ordinary DDL" to enter the Ordinary DDL operation interface.

-- In the Ordinary DDL operation interface, enter the username and password (the username and password are the compute node database user).
+In the Ordinary DDL operation interface, enter the username and password (the username and password are the compute node database user).

+> !Note
+>
-Note: When selecting the compute node database user for login, the set "host" range must include the IP address of the server to which the current HotDB Management belongs.
+> When selecting the compute node database user for login, the set "host" range must include the IP address of the server to which the current HotDB Management belongs.
 Otherwise, the compute node cannot be connected.

-- After selecting the logicDB corresponding to the operation, the relevant DDL statement can be executed.
+After selecting the logicDB corresponding to the operation, the relevant DDL statement can be executed.

-- Currently, the number of columns in single table created by table creation statement of the interface shall not exceed 4096, and the maximum byte in the input box shall not exceed 65535.
+Currently, the number of columns in single table created by table creation statement of the interface shall not exceed 4096, and the maximum byte in the input box shall not exceed 65535.

-- Click the \[Import] button on Ordinary DDL page to import external txt or sql type files.
+Click the \[Import] button on Ordinary DDL page to import external txt or sql type files.
 After the file is imported into the input box, manually click to execute with the same execution effect as manual input of DDL statement.

 ![](assets/hotdb-management/image367.png)

-- All general change records executed can be viewed in the General Change History Record.
+All general change records executed can be viewed in the General Change History Record.

 #### Online DDL